 General Data Protection Regulation (GDPR) is a set of directives for the European Union (EU) which enhances the protection of personal data of EU citizens.
 It requires companies to comply with new rules that strengthen the data privacy and security of every individual within the EU.
 These rules are strict and include many provisions which increase the rights of data subjects.
 It also contains harsher penalties for violations.
 GDPR went into effect on May 25th, 2018.

-As we approach the implementation of GDPR, IDMERIT is focused on GDPR compliance efforts.
+With the implementation of GDPR, IDMERIT is focused on GDPR compliance efforts.
 We understand that with these laws many changes have taken place to how companies can interact with EU citizens.
 Because of this, we are doing our due diligence and doing everything we can to handle customer data from the EU in compliance with GDPR.
-Below we have outlined main areas of interest concerning GDPR and how IDMERIT is proceeding to be fully compliant with applicable law by the May 25th deadline:
+Below we have outlined main areas of interest concerning GDPR and how IDMERIT is proceeding to be fully compliant with applicable law:

 Here’s an example of our process:

 GDPR compliance becomes mandatory for all companies interacting with EU citizens on May 25, 2018.
 At IDMERIT, we are being proactive in ensuring that we are compliant before the regulations go into place.
-We have done this by confirming that the personal data we use for verification has been obtained with consent and keep that data within its country of origin.
+We have done this by confirming that the personal data we use for verification has been obtained with the consent and keep that data within its country of origin.
 Furthermore, we determine if process requests are done for legitimate purposes, such as maintaining KYC and AML compliance.
-As GDPR goes into effect we will oversee how it affects industries across the world and refine our approach to compliance as needed.
+As we continue to learn the effects of GDPR we will oversee how it affects industries across the world and refine our approach to compliance as needed.